Getting Started¶

 It is recommended to use views instead of tables for DataBot, as they provide greater flexibility.
 In the views:

-• You can provide domain-knowledge and descriptions at database, table and column-level (Admin Panel > Database Connections > [DB Name] > Manage Metadata).
+- You can provide business metrics, domain-knowledge and descriptions at database, table and column-level (Admin Panel > Database Connections > [DB Name] > Semantic Layer and Metadata Management).

-• The db schema command shows you what data is shared with the LLM when you ask a question.
+db schemacommand shows you what data is shared with the LLM when you ask a question.

-• Query Suggestions New users usually don't know what type of questions they can ask.
+- Query Suggestions New users usually don't know what type of questions they can ask.
 Adding query suggestions (Settings > Admin Panel > Query Suggestions) can greatly help with that.
+Users would see the query suggestions in the main page when they login.